voicebase/voicebase-docs/docs/how-to-guides/languages.rst

 Europa speech engine
 --------------------

-You may want to try our premium speech engine, `Europa <speech-engine.html>`__ for variants of English such as Singapore, Indian, UK, or Australian English.
+You may want to try our specialized speech engine, `Europa <speech-engine.html>`__ for variants of English such as Singapore, Indian, UK, or Australian English.
 Europa also supports European Spanish and other variants of Spanish.

 More Language Options